Project-alphaa/Slenderman/README.md

 ### **📘 Description**

-**Terrifying Encounter:** Slenders, the entities, has descended upon your world.
-With there unnaturally long limbs and hauntingly blank visage, They'll stalk you as you navigate the endless landscapes of Minecraft.
-Can you escape there relentless chase?
+**Terrifying Encounter:** Slenders, the entities, have descended upon your world.
+With their unnaturally long limbs and hauntingly blank visage, They'll stalk you as you navigate the endless landscapes of Minecraft.
+Can you escape their relentless chase?

 **Multiplayer Madness:** Want to share the terror with your friends?
 The Slenders offers a multiplayer experience that will have you and your buddies working together to outsmart and escape the ever-present threat of the Slenders.